Active Learning-Based Optimization of Hydroelectric Turbine Startup to Minimize Fatigue Damage: Methodology

 Model $m_\phi$ is parameterized as a feed-forward neural network composed of one input layer of dimension 2 ($\omega_n, o_n)$, two hidden layers of dimension 32, and one output layer of dimension 4 (two $\mu$ values and two $\sigma$ values).
 The hidden layers are normalized using batch normalization \citep{Ioffe_Szegedy_2015}.
+As demonstrated in \citep{Gagnon_Pham_Mai_Favrel_2023}, the strain envelope can be effectively predicted given current valve opening and rotational speed values for a given head.
 Because the trajectories are time series, it could seem intuitive to use recurrent neural networks such as LSTM or GRU and condition the prediction over the past trajectory $\tau_D$.
-However, such architectures do not produce better results experimentally, hinting that, during startups, the current valve opening and rotational speed values contain the necessary information to predict the strain envelope.
+However, such architectures do not produce better results experimentally, hinting that, during startups, the current values contain the necessary information to predict the strain envelope.

 The model is trained on a dataset $\mathcal{D}$ of enveloped trajectories $\{\tau^i_e\}$, obtained from available measured trajectories $\{\tau_M^i\}$.
 During training, all time steps of all trajectories are randomly mixed to reduce the correlation between the various input-label samples $(\omega_n, o_n; s^u_n, s^l_n)$.